bpolania/NEAR-Cosmos-SDK/README.md

 # Cosmos-on-NEAR

-A Cosmos-inspired application-layer runtime implemented as NEAR smart contracts written in Go with modern WebAssembly bindings.
+A Cosmos-inspired application-layer runtime implemented as NEAR smart contracts written in Go with custom NEAR runtime bindings.

 ## Overview